East Chop Light

 Location and Surroundings

-Situated on East Chop Drive, the lighthouse offers panoramic views of Vineyard Sound and the bustling activity of Vineyard Haven Harbor.
-The surrounding area, known as East Chop or the Vineyard Highlands, is predominantly residential, characterized by charming homes and serene landscapes.
+Situated on East Chop Drive at the northernmost point of the Oak Bluffs peninsula, the lighthouse offers panoramic views of Vineyard Sound and Vineyard Haven Harbor.
+The surrounding area, known as East Chop or the Vineyard Highlands, is predominantly residential, characterized by charming shingle-style homes and serene landscapes.
+The Town of Oak Bluffs maintains the surrounding park, which sold to the town in 1957 as Coast Guard surplus.

-Nearby, visitors can explore the town of Oak Bluffs, renowned for its Victorian architecture, vibrant arts scene, and the historic Flying Horses Carousel.
+Nearby, visitors can explore the town of Oak Bluffs, renowned for its Victorian architecture, vibrant arts scene, and the historic Flying Horses Carousel — the oldest continuously operating platform carousel in the United States.
+The lighthouse pairs naturally with visits to West Chop Light across the harbor entrance and Edgartown Harbor Light a short drive south.

 Visiting East Chop Light